sacomoto/polyA_trimmer/README.md

 polyA_trimmer
 =============

-A program to trim polyA tails from fasta/q NGS reads.
+A tool to trim polyA tails from fasta/q NGS reads.